Bjeaurn/angular-refresh-workshop/presentation.md

 @Output() clicked = new EventEmitter<void>();
 ```

-Note: This is the old way!
+Note: Making atoms or molecules usable requires you to be able to customize them for different purposes.
+This is the old way!
 This requires you to use things like ngOnChanges and all that.

 ----